How to Target Acne and Dark Spots at the Same Time

 Can retinol help with both acne and dark spots?

 Yes, retinol speeds cell turnover to clear acne and fade spots.
-It's effective but can irritate sensitive or melanin-rich skin, potentially causing more PIH.
+It is effective but can irritate sensitive or melanin-rich skin, potentially causing more dark marks.

 If using retinol, start with low concentrations (0.25-0.5%) 2-3 times weekly.
-Or choose gentler alternatives like bakuchiol or turmeric that don't carry irritation risk.
+Or choose gentler alternatives like bakuchiol or turmeric that do not carry irritation risk.

 Why do my dark spots get worse when treating acne?

-Harsh acne treatments can inflame skin, triggering more melanin production—especially in darker skin tones.
-This creates new PIH even as acne clears.
+Harsh acne treatments can inflame skin, triggering more melanin production — especially in darker skin tones.
+This creates new dark marks even as acne clears.

 The cycle continues if you keep using irritating products.
-Switch to gentle, anti-inflammatory products to repair your skin barrier and prevent this pattern.
+Switch to gentle, soothing products to repair your skin barrier and prevent this pattern.

 Morning: Cleanse with gentle brightening soap, apply treatment serum (niacinamide or vitamin C), moisturize, then SPF.
 Evening: Double cleanse, treatment serum, moisturizer.